Mkoumpan/Code_samples/Other projects/Readme.md

 **STAR**

-Situation: Classification of galaxies based on their morphological features.
-We retrieved a dataset from an old Kaggle competition and tried to classify multiple images of galaxies into pre-specified classes.
+Situation: There was a need for Covid-19 hospitalization and death forecasting for 1-2 weeks ahead of time for hospitals.
+We were given hospitalizations and deaths data directly from hospitals for 8 Counties in Texas.

-Task: The task was to predict the class of every galaxy in the dataset (5 classes) based on image characteristics.
+Task: The task was to forecast the time-series data for a 2-week time period.

-Action: We used pre-trained Convolutional Neural Networks as well as our own CNNs to train on the dataset.
-We finetuned the hyperparemeters and used reguralization techniques such as Dropout and L1-L2 regularizers to reduce overfitting.
+Action: I used a recurrent deep neural network such as an LSTM and ConvLSTM to train the model with a varying window of 3-5 days.
+The model was able to capture long-term dependencies (e.g. 1 week) as well as short-term dependencies such as less cases in the weekend.

-Solution: We evaluated our model using various classification metrics such as accuracy, F-1 score, confusion matrix and achieved an accuracy of 92.86%
+Solution: I evaluated my model using various metrics such as rmse, mae, mse.

 **Execution**